alexcaste/pizza-place/README.md

 ##Description

 This app will return the price of a pizza selected by the user based on the size, toppings and quantity.
+It's pizza.
+Delicious stuff - you know it.
+Hungry yet?

 ##Setup